leo246/Elastic_Windows/Elasticsearch-demo.md

 [https://www.elastic.co/guide/en/elasticsearch/reference/current/_executing_searches.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/_executing_searches.html)

 Let's dig some more into the Query DSL.
 By default, the full JSON document is returned as part of all searches.
-This is referred to as the source (*_source *field in the search hits).
+This is referred to as the source (*_source* field in the search hits).
 If we don’t want the entire source document returned, we have the ability to request only a few fields from within the source to be returned.

-1. Below shows how to return two fields, *account_number *and *balance *(inside *_source*), from the search:
+1. Below shows how to return two fields, *account_number* and *balance* (inside *_source*), from the search:

     $body = '{
       "query": { "match_all": {} },
       "_source": ["account_number", "balance"]
     }'

-Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body |

-    select content | format-list
+    Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**

 # ![image alt text](/public/6lSb1O50J2gMLrZwAnZl8Q_img_28.png)

-Note that the above simply reduces the *_source *field.
-It will still only return one field named *_source *but within it, only fields *account_number *and *balance *are included.
+Note that the above simply reduces the *_source* field.
+It will still only return one field named *_source* but within it, only fields *account_number* and *balance* are included.

 if you are from a SQL background, the above is somewhat similar in concept to the *SQL SELECT FROM* field list.

-We have seen how the *match_all *query is used to match all documents.
+We have seen how the *match_all* query is used to match all documents.
 Let's now introduce a new query called the [match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html), which can be thought of as a basic fielded search query (i.e. a search done against a specific field or set of fields).

 2. This example returns the account numbered 20:

     $body = '{
       "query": { "match": { "account_number": 20 } }
     }'

-Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body |

-    select content | format-list
+    Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**

 3. This example returns all the accounts containing the term "mill" in the address:

     $body = '{
       "query": { "match": { "address": "mill" } }
     }'

-Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body |

-    select content | format-list
+    Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**

-4. This example returns all accounts containing the term "mill" or “lane” in the address:
+4. This example returns all accounts containing the term "mill" or "lane" in the address:

     $body = '{
       "query": { "match": { "address": "mill lane" } }
     }'

-Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body |

-    select content | format-list
+    Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**

-5. This example is a variant of *match *(*match_phrase*) that returns all accounts containing the phrase "mill lane" in the address:
+5. This example is a variant of *match* (*match_phrase*) that returns all accounts containing the phrase "mill lane" in the address:

     $body = '{
       "query": { "match_phrase": { "address": "mill lane" } }
     }'

-Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body |

-    select content | format-list
+    Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**

 6. Let's introduce the [bool (ean) query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html).
-The *bool *query allows us to compose smaller queries into bigger queries using boolean logic.
-This example composes two *match *queries and returns all accounts containing "mill" and “lane” in the address:
+The *bool* query allows us to compose smaller queries into bigger queries using boolean logic.
+This example composes two *match* queries and returns all accounts containing "mill" and "lane" in the address:

     $body = '{
       "query": {
         "bool": {
           "must": [
             { "match": { "address": "mill" } },
             { "match": { "address": "lane" } }
           ]
         }
       }
     }'

-Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body |

-    select content | format-list
+    Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**